Razican/FDP/README.md

 (Science, Technology, Engineering and Mathematics) in an enjoyable way.

 The game platform will be divided in two main scenarios.
 The first of them will be a trivial type game, where the user will be able to control a robot in a labyrinth and answer some questions that will give points to the user.
 Winners will be given a prize.
 Moreover, in this scenario, a psychological experiment will be performed, aiming to help in the fight against pseudoscience.

 The second scenario will be a service in which the user will be able to program the robot from a visual IDE (Integrated Development Environment).
-This will teach students the basics of pro- gramming by letting them use blocks to program the robot and see the result.
+This will teach students the basics of programming by letting them use blocks to program the robot and see the result.